ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Gemius Audience/Prism analytics.
 Additionally, the gemius-provided `prefix` and `identifier` variables must be specified.
 It's also possible to specify the optional variable `extraparams` (key1=value1|key2=value2).
 More details can be found at [gemius.com](https://www.gemius.com).

+### Google AdWords

+Type attribute value: `googleadwords`

+Adds support for Google AdWords conversion tracking and remarketing.
+See more details in the AdWords help center for [conversion tracking](https://support.google.com/adwords/answer/1722054?hl=en) and [remarketing](https://support.google.com/adwords/answer/2453998?hl=en).
+Both tags can be used independent of each other.

 ### Google Analytics

 Type attribute value: `googleanalytics`